-Directions: This activity is a fun, interactive way for students to tour a local university and become comfortable and familiar with the campus environment.
-Students must form teams and find locations on a list provided to them within a set amount of time.
-The team that proves they've visited the most places wins a prize.
+Directions: This activity is a fun and interactive way to get students to tour a local university and become comfortable and familiar with a campus environment.
+Students are required to form teams and find locations on a list provided to them within a set amount of time.
+The team that proves they've visited the most locations wins a prize.

 - 1. Identify a campus that will allow you to host the event.
-Then, reach out to the school's admissions director to ask for permission. - 2.
+Then, reach out to the schools' admissions director to ask permission. - 2.
 Once you secure a campus and a date, ask for a guided tour and suggestions for locations to include on your Scavenger Hunt list.

 - 3. Finalize the scavenger hunt list using the Sample List of Campus Locations/Actions provided.
 Include locations on the campus that students can prove they have visited through photos or other tangible evidence. - 4.
 Ask about any security access issues.
 For example, can buildings be entered without student ID cards? - 5.
-Require student teams to sign up before the event and set standards, such as having four students in grades 8 -10.
-Each group should elect a team leader and finish the Scavenger Hunt within an agreed-upon time. - 6.
-At the end of the period, encourage students to compare findings-Debrief activity with students.
+Require student teams to sign up in advance of the event and set standards, such as teams must have four students in grades 8 10.
+Each team should elect a team leader and finish the Scavenger Hunt within an agreed-upon time. - 6.
+At the end of the period, encourage students to compare finds.
+Debrief activity with students.

-Sample List of Campus Locations/Actions

-The list you provide to students will depend on the campus.
-Ask your campus contact about possible security issues, rules, or guidance.
-They may have their prepared list.
-Use this list as a guide as you plan the event.
+Sample List of Campus Locations/Actions: The list you provide to students will depend on the campus.
+Remember to ask about your campus contact about any possible security issues, rules, or guidance.
+They may have their own prepared list.
+Use this list as a guide as you are planning your event.
+Earn one point per item, unless otherwise noted.